How do I breastfeed my baby?

 - Baby comes in chin first.

-- Wait for your baby to open her mouth really wide.
+- Wait for your baby to open their mouth really wide.

 - Your baby should take a big mouthful of breast and your nipple just slips under their upper lip.

-- If your baby isn’t attached properly, insert your little finger gently into the side of her mouth to break the latch, then start again.
+- If your baby isn’t attached properly, insert your little finger gently into the side of their mouth to break the latch, then start again.